The International Trade Blog International Sales & Marketing

 Though open account terms will definitely enhance export competitiveness, exporters should thoroughly examine the political, economic and commercial risks as well as cultural influences to ensure that payment will be received in full and on time.

 It is possible to substantially mitigate the risk of non-payment associated with open account trade by using trade finance techniques such as export credit insurance and factoring.
-Exporters may also seek export working capital financing to ensure that they have access to financing for production and for credit while waiting for programs.
+Exporters may also seek export working capital financing to ensure that they have access to financing for production and credit while waiting for programs.

 The Keys to Using an Open Account